Using fabric glue or sewing with needle and thread can help create unique clothing designs. Which one will work best for your project?

 Tapes are commonly used on hems instead of top-stitching as it reduces any visible thread that can otherwise ruin the design of your project.

 Hot glue is also another option for decorative projects and other crafts like fabric woven wire baskets, burlap table runners, Christmas tree skirts, felt flowers, or other decorations.
 However, using a hot glue gun is not recommended for anything that needs to be washed such as clothing as the adhesion will definitely peel off when you wash it.

-Repairing damaged clothing or other crafts if you don’t have the skills to sew with fabric glue is a timesaver whenever you’re in a pinch.
-While not the perfect solution, they’re ideal for applique, home décor fabrics, and are a quick solution for minor adjustments.
+If you’re repairing damaged clothing or other crafts and don’t have the skills to sew, gluing fabric is a timesaver.
+While not the perfect solution, it is ideal for applique, home décor fabrics, and a quick solution for minor adjustments.

 Sewing, meanwhile, is a superior way to secure your embellishments on your clothing, DIY, and other crafts on a piece of fabric.
 For people with considerable skills when it comes to sewing, then your projects will definitely last for years or even decades!

-Not that you know the comparison between using the two, but we hope you’ll have a far more comfortable and hassle-free experience the next time you decide to toss a coin between using fabric glue or sewing for your unique designs and projects.
+Now that you know the comparison between using the two, we hope you’ll have a far more comfortable and hassle-free experience.
+The next time you need to decide between using fabric glue or sewing, you will be prepared!

 Check out our other articles for more sewing resources!